 This pasta with lemon and asparagus recipe is easy and simple to make.
-In just less than 25 minutes you can have it ready to serve.
+In just less than 25 minutes this pasta recipe will be ready to serve.

-I was inspired to create this Italian recipe after reading through some online magazines looking for some ideas for a no-tomato pasta dish.
+Many years ago I was inspired to create this Italian recipe after reading through some magazines looking for some ideas for a light pasta dish that didn’t use tomatoes.

 - A little flour or cornstarch to thicken up just a bit

-This sauce is light and matches the delicacy of the lemon and asparagus.
-In fact, there are no tomatoes at all in this pasta recipe.
-And certainly no meatballs allowed. 😀
+The sauce is light and matches the delicacy of the lemon and asparagus. 😀

 Lemon Zest Brings this Pasta Dish to Life

-Knowing that asparagus and lemon goes excellent together, I thought I’d try adding some zest into the sauce along with chopped asparagus – making its a great accompaniment to the pasta.
+Knowing that asparagus and lemon go excellently together, I thought I’d try adding some zest into the sauce along with chopped asparagus – making it a great accompaniment to the pasta.

 Using Lemon Juice as an Alternative to the Lemon Zest

 Okay, so we don’t always have fresh lemons ready to be used for their zest.
-In this case, yes you can substitute some lemon juice from concentrate by adding about a teaspoon of it to the alfredo sauce.
+In this case, yes you can substitute some lemon juice from concentrate by adding about two teaspoons of it to the alfredo sauce.

 Lemon juice can cause milk to curdle so add it slowly while stirring.
 If it does separate, just give it a stir.